Theology, Religion, and Philosophy of Religion

 Caius normally admits two or three TRPR students each year.
 This makes for a friendly and supportive group.
 New Testament Greek and early Christian History options are taught in College by the Director of Studies, Dr Cally Hammond, but Caius Theologians are completely free to choose the options they like best.
 The Director of Studies finds the best available supervisors to make sure all Caius Theologians get the most out of the courses they choose.

-We don’t ask for any specific A-levels.
-Of course, Religious Studies, History, any languages are all especially useful, but people with Science A-levels are just as welcome – so long as you can show that you have an aptitude for the wide range of studies involved in TRPR, a questioning mind is what matters most.
+We don’t ask for any specific subjects at A Level.
+Of course, Religious Studies, History and any languages are all especially useful, but people with science A Levels are just as welcome – so long as you can show that you have an aptitude for the wide range of studies involved in TRPR, a questioning mind is what matters most.

 You need to demonstrate high academic achievement in whatever you're studying at sixth-form, and beyond that it is vital to show an enthusiasm for relevant areas of study such as history, ethics or languages.
 If you apply to Caius you will be asked to submit some examples of your recent written work, preferably ones that show what fires your interest for particular subjects.
-Pieces of school work marked by a teacher are fine.
 We interview all suitably-qualified candidates.
 Candidates at interview will be asked to select from a choice of passages on various TRPR-related subjects and prepare (time is allowed) to discuss them; no prior knowledge whatsoever is expected or needed.
 Candidates are also required to take a written assessment at the Faculty of Divinity.
 This takes the form of a written response to a brief lecture; details and sample lectures are available on the University webpage for TRPR.